-My Parents Won The Lottery And It Changed Their Lives
+My Parents Won The Lottery & It Was Life-Changing

 When I buy lottery scratchers from the local mini-mart, I don't ever expect to win more than a few bucks — but not because I think the odds are against me.
 Rather, it's because back in the late '80s, my parents won the lottery — $100,000 off a scratcher, to be specific.
 Given that history, it seems a bit optimistic to think it will happen again.
 But I'm one of the millions who bought a Powerball ticket before last Saturday's drawing and I'm buying another one in anticipation of the drawing tonight — because if my parents' stroke of luck taught me anything, it's the value of optimism.